What Is Remote Work? A Guide to Understanding the Future of Work

 Remote equipment

-Companies can provide one-time stipends or provide them monthly.
-Some companies offer employees a lump sum they can spend at their discretion.
-Others cover specific home office setup items like internet and cell phone services, office equipment, or luxury productivity apps.
+Some companies offer one-time stipends, while others provide them monthly.
+Some companies offer employees a lump sum they can spend at their discretion, while others cover specific home office setup items, like internet and cell phone services, office equipment, or luxury productivity apps.

 Employers should look at this practice as a long-term investment in their employees and, by extension, the company itself.
-Helping employees create comfortable and functional home office spaces can increase employee satisfaction, performance, and retention.
+Helping employees to get a comfortable and functional home office space can increase employee satisfaction, performance, and retention.

 Common myths and misconceptions about remote work